ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

 ### Committee Roles
 * January 2026 - Present.
 Member (representing the School of Physics) of the University of Bristol Research Staff Representatives Committee.
 This committee discusses matters arising from researchers within the University and feeds these to the University's central Research Staff Working Group.
 * September 2025 - Present.
 Early-Career Member of the Editorial Advisory Board for the Journal of Applied Physics, AIP Publishing, USA.
 * July 2025 - Present.
-Early-Career Member of the UK Institute of Physics (IoP) Theory of Condensed Matter (TCM) Group committee.
+Inclusion and Diversity Representative & Early-Career Member of the UK Institute of Physics (IoP) Theory of Condensed Matter (TCM) Group committee.
 The TCM group is one of the IoP's special interest groups, which bring together members and fellows of the IoP with shared research interests.
 * October 2017 - July 2019.
 Secretary of the Student-Staff Liaison Committee for the Department of Physics at the University of Warwick.
 Included attendance at termly departmental Education Committee meetings.
 * October 2015 - July 2017.
 Member of the Student-Staff Liaison Committee for the Department of Physics at the University of Warwick.